 8.1.1 Overview of strategies, programmes and direct or indirect forms of support

-The majority of support for creativity is given to cultural institutions and their productions and to NGOs on the basis of project competitions.
+The majority of support for creativity is given to cultural institutions and their productions and to NGOs on the basis of project grants.

 There are no public incentives for free-lance artists to, for example, write a book, create a visual art work, etc. They do have the possibility of applying for funds to support the exhibition and presentation of their work inside and outside of the country.
 However, there are no precise application procedures or any transparency in decision-making.
 Only a few private funds support artistic creativity such as: the "Borislav Pekic" Fund (for writing a novel) or the "Madlena Jankovic" Fund (usually for musicians).